natarajan-chidambaram/BESSER-Agentic-Framework/docs/source/wiki/db/monitoring_db.rst

 many interactions they need in order to achieve their goal when using the agent...
 You can rely on a database to store usage information for later monitoring and analysis!

-BBF agents have a :class:`MonitoringDB <besser.agent.db.monitoring_db.MonitoringDB>` attribute (optionally used) in charge of managing the DB connection and the data insertion.
+BAF agents have a :class:`MonitoringDB <besser.agent.db.monitoring_db.MonitoringDB>` attribute (optionally used) in charge of managing the DB connection and the data insertion.
 When running the agent, right after its training, it connects to the DB (:meth:`MonitoringDB.connect_to_db() <besser.agent.db.monitoring_db.MonitoringDB.connect_to_db()>`) and initializes it, creating the tables if they don't exist (:meth:`MonitoringDB.initialize_db() <besser.agent.db.monitoring_db.MonitoringDB.initialize_db()>`).
 This process is hidden from the user.
-To activate it, you simply need to define the :any:`configuration properties <properties-database>` to properly connect to the database, BBF is in charge of the rest.
+To activate it, you simply need to define the :any:`configuration properties <properties-database>` to properly connect to the database, BAF is in charge of the rest.

 Database Schema